proudlyserving/proudlyserving.github.io/_contents/appoint-an-owner.md

 title: Appoint an owner
 description: To ensure the success of products and services, governments must identify and empower a single product owner as leader.
 img-feat:
-author: Daniel Soto
+author: [Daniel Soto]
-icon: fa-solid fa-user-check
+icon: user-check
 intro: #true
 chapters: true
 section: Preparation